Ford EcoSport review

 Ford doesn’t have the greatest history on customer satisfaction, either, finishing in 23rd place in our Driver Power survey in 2013.
 The Fiesta, with which the Ecosport shares many of its components, didn’t fare too well either – it failed to break into the top 100 in 2013’s Driver Power survey, charting at a lowly 117th position.

-SUVs like the Juke, Captur, 2008 and now Ecosport may be small, but practicality is an important part of their talent.
+SUVs like the Juke, Captur, 2008 and now EcoSport may be small, but practicality is an important part of their talent.
 Once inside the Ford, you’re not too badly off.
-The extra height means you could comfortably wear a top hat, while there’s decent legroom in the back, too.
-Getting into the rear isn’t especially easy – the door openings are quite narrow and the doors don’t open very wide.
+The extra height means you could comfortably wear a top hat, while there’s decent legroom in the back, too, if not a great deal of space for when three adults are sat side-by-side.
+Getting into the rear isn’t especially easy either – the door openings are quite narrow and the doors don’t open very wide.
 Fitting a little one in a child seat won’t be easy, although the seating position is higher than in rivals.

 The biggest problem though is boot access, which relies on a wide, side-opening rear door that opens up away from the kerb side.
 If you back into a space, you’ll have to leave plenty of room to be able to open the door, too.
 The arrangement will put many people off the EcoSport altogether.
-That spare wheel on the back prevents the rear glass from opening, which is a shame as the boot is nice and deep.
+That spare wheel on the back prevents the rear glass from opening.
+The 333-litre boot is smaller than rivals and only 43 litres ahead of the Fiesta, while there's no under-floor storage.
+One highlight is the boot release itself, which is concealed within the right rear light configuration, helping keep the rear fairly tidy all things considered.

-The Ford Ecosport is only available in top-spec Titanium trim with the option of an X pack for a few additional goodies.
-That makes the car quite pricey to start with, but at least you get plenty of goodies for your money, including Ford’s much vaunted Sync with AppLink smartphone connectivity.
+The Ford Ecosport is only available in top-spec Titanium trim with the option of a £1,000 X pack for a few additional goodies.
+That makes the car quite pricey to start with, but at least you get plenty of goodies for your money - including Ford’s much vaunted Sync with AppLink smartphone connectivity - so it works out at a similar price to equivalent models from rivals.

 Ford tends to peg its running costs low with servicing costs that err on the affordable side.
 But the economy figures for the EcoSport are nothing to write home about.
 The diesel model is our pick of the range, not least because of its claims of 61.4mpg and CO2 of 120g/km.
 That’s not especially outstanding in the modern world, but the Ecoboost engine only offers 53.3mpg and CO2 figures of 125g/km – they’re not award winning stats.